Even with the best of intentions, your life can get away from you.

 - Visiting an elderly neighbor who just lost a spouse.

 Something inside of you shifts when you start these new habits.
-Removing yourself from the daily grind will give you new perspective and insight on what your purpose really is.
+Removing yourself from the daily grind will give you a new perspective and insight into what your purpose really is.